East Asian Tick: Exotic Tick Species Might Have Established Itself In New Jersey

 In the meantime, the New Jersey Department of Agriculture said in its press release that officials will be monitoring farm animals and wildlife in the state for the rest of the year, and educating people about what they can do to protect animals from the tick.

-As the November tests did not reveal that the East Asian ticks carried any known tick-born illnesses such as Lyme disease or the Powassan virus, researchers will be testing a new batch of recently collected ticks for any potential diseases, CBS News wrote.
+As the November tests did not reveal that the East Asian ticks carried any known tick-borne illnesses such as Lyme disease or the Powassan virus, researchers will be testing a new batch of recently collected ticks for any potential diseases, CBS News wrote.